Yomguithereal/colifrapy/README.md

 Its logic is very similar to a MVC framework and is therefore easy to use.

-The fyull documentation for the last released version of colifrapy is available [there](http://yomguithereal.github.io/colifrapy/)
+The full documentation for the last released version of colifrapy is available [there](http://yomguithereal.github.io/colifrapy/)

 ##Installation
 It is recommanded to use colifrapy under a python virtualenv.